MicrosoftDocs/sql-docs/docs/sql-server/install/instance-configuration.md

   > [!NOTE]
   > **Tempdb** log files don't use instant file initialization.

 * **Log directory** is the directory where **tempdb** log files are created.
-There is only one **tempdb** log directory.
+There's only one **tempdb** log directory.

 ### Security considerations

 Setup configures ACLs for [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] directories and breaks inheritance as part of configuration.

 The following recommendations apply to the SMB file server:

 * The [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] service account must be a domain account if an SMB file server is used.

 * The account used to install [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] should have Full Control NTFS permissions on the SMB file share folder used as the data directory.

 * The account used to install [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] should be granted SeSecurityPrivilege privileges on the SMB file server.
 To grant this privilege, use the Local Security Policy console on the file server to add the [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] setup account to the **Manage auditing and security log** policy.
-This setting is available in the **User Rights Assignments** section under **Local Policies** in the Local Security Policy console.
+This setting is in the **User Rights Assignments** section under **Local Policies** in the Local Security Policy console.

 > [!NOTE]
 > If you specify nondefault installation directories, ensure that the installation folders are unique to this instance of [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)].
 None of the directories in this dialog box should be shared with directories from other instances of [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)].
 The [!INCLUDE[ssDE](../../includes/ssde-md.md)] and [!INCLUDE[ssASnoversion](../../includes/ssasnoversion-md.md)] components within an instance of [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] should also be installed to separate directories.